 What drives me is the desire to discover—to get closer to myself each day and, through that, to the world.

-Alexandra graduated with distinction from the Royal Academy of Music in London under Ian Fountain (2019), was a scholar of the Hungarian Academy of Arts’ three-year program, and earned her Artist Diploma at the University of Music and Performing Arts Graz with Markus Schirmer (2023).
-Currently, as a Fulbright Scholar, she is pursuing the Advanced Performance Studies program at Bard College Conservatory of Music, studying with Rieko Aizawa.
+A graduate of the Royal Academy of Music in London, where she completed both her Bachelor’s and Master’s degrees under the tutelage of Ian Fountain, Balog went on to complete postgraduate studies at the University of Music and Performing Arts Graz with Markus Schirmer.
+She is currently a Fulbright Scholar in the Advanced Performance Studies program at Bard College Conservatory of Music, studying with Rieko Aizawa.